 Evaluating Back Pain

-To begin an evaluation for back pain – due to osteoporosis or an unknown reason - I ask about symptoms.
-The answers help me determine the possible or likely cause (and rule out some causes as well).
+To begin an evaluation for back pain – due to osteoporosis or an unknown reason - we ask about symptoms.
+The answers help us determine the possible or likely cause (and rule out some causes as well).

 - How severe is the back pain?